andrewwang247/radix-tree/README.md

 ## Testing

 Running `benchmark.cpp` executes all unit and performance tests.
+In addition, the code has been checked for memory leaks using valgrind.

 ### Unit Tests

-The `Trie` class is validated using black box unit testing.
+The `Trie` class is validated with 8 black box unit tests.
 We test the following functions.

 - Default, `initializer_list`, copy, and range constructors.
 - Destructor (does not leak memory).